problemerDev/SourceBuildPlusPlus/README.md

 </p>
 <h1 align="center">SourceBuild++</h1>

-SourceBuild++ is a project that modifies the Source SDK map compile tools to bring them up to modern standards.
+SourceBuild++ is a WIP project that modifies the Source SDK map compile tools to bring them up to modern standards.
 The goal is to improve performance, and take the load off of the CPU.

 The plan is to modernize all 3 tools.